15 Magical Things to Do in Marseille in Winter (& Christmas)

 1. Go on a Walking Food Tour

-Discover the local flavors and gastronomical culture of Marseille with a walking tour.
+Discover the local flavors and gastronomical culture of Marseille with a walking tour of the city.

 Explore the downtown area with a local guide and taste a variety of traditional French dishes, treats, and beverages that originate from the area from numerous gourmet eateries.